nocalhost/nocalhost.github.io/docs/References/file-sync.md

 `File Sync` automatically enabled while using `IDE Plugin` to start `Dev-Mode`, and we can specify the directory able to synchronize in `IDE Plugin`.
 The default `File Sync` enabled by `IDE Plugin` is run as daemon and double side sync.

+> NOTE: Because of platform differences, file sync will lost execution bit when sync from windows to devContainer, such as shell script and other file can't execute in windows.